MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/focus.md

 *   Hover on the result, open the contextual menu \(right-click\), and choose **Reveal in Elements panel** to show the element in the DOM Tree on the **Elements** tool.
 *   Hover on the result, open the contextual menu \(right-click\), and choose **Store as global variable** to create a variable reference to the node that you are able to use in the **Console**.

+## See also

+*  [Analyze the lack of indication of keyboard focus in a sidebar menu](accy-test-analyze-no-focus-indicator.md) - Creating a live expression in the **Console**.

 ## Getting in touch with the Microsoft Edge DevTools team

 [!INCLUDE [contact DevTools team note](../includes/contact-devtools-team-note.md)]